 What should I avoid before or after receiving this vaccine (Prevnar)?

-What other drugs will affect pneumococcal conjugate vaccine (PCV) (Prevnar)?
+What other drugs will affect this vaccine (Prevnar)?

 Before receiving this vaccine, tell the doctor about all other vaccines your child has recently received.